MantisInk/askew-coursedev/README.md

 ## Maximizing Fun

 ~~If you reach the goal, you can actually grab its center point and swing around on it!
 Since we don't have a sequence for completing the stage, you can swing around it as much as you want!
 Yay!
 Congrats for reaching the victory spot!~~ You can helicopter on rigid objects, but unfortunately no longer on the victory spot.

-## Hard Mode

-- If you go to the level select, there's a secret stage listed as "level 0."
-It's our hardest level to date, and the majority of the team have only barely completed it.
-See if you can beat it!
-- If you can beat level 0, see if you can beat Henry's completion time of 30 seconds!

 ## Level Editor